benc-uk/kube-workshop/07-improvements/readme.md

 Add these sections to your deployment YAML files, at the same level in the YAML as the resources block.
 Reapply to the cluster with `kubectl` as before, and check the status and that the pods start up.

-If you run `kubectl get pods` immediately after the apply, you should see that the pods status will be "Running", but will show "0/1" in the ready column, until the probe runs for the first time.
+If you run `kubectl get pods` immediately after the apply, you should see that the pods status will be "Running", but will show "0/1" in the ready column, until the probe runs & passes for the first time.

 ## 🔐 Secrets